 But, if you are anything like me then or now and, if we are honest, though there may be seasons of life where those things are hard to come by, it is often not that we have too little of those opportunities and have to fight for them.
 Rather, we often have to choose to pull away from some task that must be done “now” or some relaxation into which it is easy to settle and, instead, fight to be soul satisfied; not as a legalistic checklist but to enjoy our Redeemer and to “do” life well!

 So we must, as Kevin DeYoung says, “fight to be faithful” – fighting our complacency and self-focus; facing and dealing with the broken places in this fallen world; pushing back against the “tyranny of the urgent” that we might rest in the shadow of the Almighty!
 Relying on God’s strength, we choose the self-discipline His Spirit provides that leads to fulfilling our true heart’s hunger, comforting our soul with the peace that will come, not from another triviality with which we often fill our time but from the Word that is living and active.
 It will come from pouring out our hearts to the One who is ready to take our burdens and give us rest.

 What will satisfy our true thirst?
-What will be our key to discernment, to choosing wisely, to loving others well, to forgiving those who offend us, to enjoying God’s many gifts to us, especially that of our redemption, and to serving but the Word of God dwelling in us richly?
+What will be the key to our discernment, to choosing wisely, to loving others well, to forgiving those who offend us, to enjoying God and His many gifts to us, especially that of our redemption, and to serving, but that the Word of God dwell in us richly?

 Like Mary, there are times we need to stop doing “Martha” things and sit at the Savior’s feet, soaking in His truth and basking in His presence.
 The journey will be sweeter and more delightful with the new perspective and we will be refreshed and ready!